 If you want a TV with higher HDR peak brightness, check out the Sony X950H.

-The Q80T has decent gray uniformity.
+Our unit of the Samsung Q80T has decent gray uniformity; however, this can vary between units.
 The corners of the screen look darker and there's a bit of dirty screen effect throughout the screen.
 Luckily, uniformity is much better in darker scenes.

 The TV's local dimming can't be disabled through the normal settings menu.
 To turn it off, you must first disable PC Mode Dimming within the TV's service menu, and then activate PC Mode.

-The Q80T's black uniformity is great.
-There's a bit of clouding throughout the screen and the overall image looks a bit more grayish.
+Our unit of the Samsung Q80T has great black uniformity; however, this can vary between units.
+There's a bit of clouding throughout the screen, and the overall image looks a bit more grayish.
 With local dimming enabled, the clouding is less noticeable, but it makes the blooming around the test cross much more visible.

 Outstanding reflection handling.
 The screen's anti-reflective coating performs remarkably well at reducing the intensity of reflected light, making it a great choice for bright rooms.
-It performs very similarly to the Samsung Q80/Q80R QLED, but with less scattering of the reflection, likely due to the TV's new 'Ultra Viewing Angle' layer.
+It performs very similarly to the Samsung Q80/Q80R QLED, but with less scattering of the reflection.

-The Q80T has excellent color accuracy out-of-the-box.
-There are only minor inaccuracies that are very difficult to spot with the naked eye and white balance is also fantastic.
-However, the color temperature is a bit on the warm side and gamma doesn't follow the target all that well, causing most scenes to appear brighter than they should.
+The Samsung Q80T has excellent color accuracy out-of-the-box.
+There are only minor inaccuracies that are very difficult to spot with the naked eye, and white balance is also fantastic.
+However, the color temperature is a bit on the warm side, and gamma doesn't follow the target all that well, causing most scenes to appear brighter than they should.
+Note that color accuracy can vary between units.

 After calibration, color accuracy is superb.
 White balance, gamma, and color temperature are right on target, and any remaining inaccuracies shouldn't be noticeable without the aid of a colorimeter.